-Five different LORD silicone potting materials were used in this study.
+Five different Parker LORD silicone potting materials were used in this study.
 All of the materials are electrically insulating with high dielectric strength and excellent high-temperature stability.
-LORD ThermosetTM SC-400 Silicone Encapsulant is a clear, soft gel with low thermal conductivity (0.1 W/m∙K) used for potting sensitive electronics where high dielectric strength and very low mechanical stress are desired.
-LORD CoolTherm SC-305, SC-309, SC-320, and SC-324 Thermally Conductive Silicone Encapsulant are filled silicone potting materials with progressively higher thermal conductivities of 0.7, 1.0, 3.0, and 4.0 W/m∙K, respectively.
-These materials are currently being used in numerous applications to protect sensitive electronic components from excess heat, including LED driver electronics, on-board chargers and inverters for electric vehicles, and electric motor stators.
+Parker LORD ThermosetTM SC-400 Silicone Encapsulant is a clear, soft gel with low thermal conductivity (0.1 W/m∙K) used for potting sensitive electronics where high dielectric strength and very low mechanical stress are desired.
+Parker LORD CoolTherm SC-305, SC-309, SC-320, and SC-324 Thermally Conductive Silicone Encapsulant are filled silicone potting materials with progressively higher thermal conductivities of 0.7, 1.0, 3.0, and 4.0 W/m∙K, respectively.
+These materials are currently being used in numerous applications requiring protection for sensitive electronic components from excess heat, including LED driver electronics, onboard chargers and inverters for electric vehicles, and electric motor stators.

 For the thermal tests, each inductor was connected to a Manzanita Micro PFC40X-188 charger passing 9.3 kW and 40 A at 240V input with 0.98 power factor.
 Power at the inductor was 30W.
 The aluminum cooling plate was connected to a temperature-controlled liquid bath; each inductor was tested at coolant temperature set points of 25°C, and the typical automotive coolant temperature of 50°C. A second thermocouple was attached to the exterior of the cooling plate to monitor temperature changes during the test; however, the temperature rise of the cooling plate was less than 2°C even in the most extreme cases and, accordingly, will not be considered further.
 The complete set-up is shown in Figure 4.